 The Dawnay Recovery curriculum plan

-As we welcome the children back into school this September, our principle aim is to ensure the safety and protect the wellbeing of everyone at school so that learning can continue to be productive and fun.
+As we welcome the children back into school after the national lockdowns, our principle aim is to ensure the safety and protect the wellbeing of everyone at school so that learning can continue to be productive and fun.
 We are aware that every child will have had a different experience of being in lockdown during Covid-19 and will need support as they settle back into school life.
-We have factored this into our plans for the term ahead and, in keeping with Government guidelines, have produce a detailed ‘recovery curriculum’ for the Autumn term based on the following three priorities:

 - RESET for SAFETY - Plenty of time will be set aside at the beginning of the term to explain the rules and routines that are in place for keeping everyone at school safe during Covid -19.
 There will be on-going reminders every day so that we can ensure a safe learning environment is maintained.